-- UK, although was a part of the EU, never accepted Euro as their currency.
-Note there are many other countries in the EU which still have their own currency, example – Switzerland, Chez Republic, Denmark etc.,.
+- The UK, although was a part of the EU, never accepted the Euro as their currency.
+Note there are many other countries in the EU which still have their own currency, example – Switzerland, Chez Republic, Denmark etc…

 - Britain option to exit from the EU was called ‘Brexit’.

-- The outcome of the referendum was a bit of shocker with the UK actually deciding to opt out of the EU.
-In fact many in the UK and the world believed that UK would vote to stay in the EU.
+- The outcome of the referendum was a bit of shocker with the UK actually deciding to opt-out of the EU.
+In fact, many in the UK and the world believed that the UK would vote to stay in the EU.

-The referendum’s outcome sent a shiver down the spine for traders and investors round the globe.
+The referendum’s outcome sent a shiver down the spine for traders and investors around the globe.
 The GBP crashed to a 31 year low, the major European indices dove close to 8-10%.

-Now why did this happen?
+Now, why did this happen?
 Why did the markets fall?
-What is the connection between Brexit and the currency markets and the work markets?
+What is the connection between the Brexit and the currency markets and the work markets?

 Now here is where I’m hoping the previous chapter comes to help us J

-Given this, think about the UK – clearly UK is one of the strongest economies in the world and contributes significantly the EU.
+Given this, think about the UK – clearly, the UK is one of the strongest economies in the world and contributes significantly to the EU.
 Now with UK opting out of the EU, things are set to change both economically and politically.

-Further the problem is with clarity.
+Further, the problem is with clarity.
 Everyone knows that the economic situation is bound to change, but to what extent is something no one really knows.
 How will the Bank of England react?
-Will they cut the rates to near zero?
+Will, they cut the rates near zero?

 So, that’s about Brexit and how events like this can impact the currencies.

-Let us move ahead to figure out few other currency concepts.
+Let us move ahead to figure out a few other currency concepts.

 3.2 – Fairy Trade

-The interest rate in the United Sates is about 0.5%, arguably one of the lowest in the world.
-Assume you borrow $10,000 from a bank in United Sates at 0.5%; invest this borrowed money in a country like India where the interest rate is about 6-7%.
+The interest rate in the United States is about 0.5%, arguably one of the lowest in the world.
+Assume you borrow $10,000 from a bank in the United States at 0.5%; invest this borrowed money in a country like India where the interest rate is about 6-7%.